kaancivelek/Minik-Tinyhouse-Reservation-Website-MVP/README.md

 # Minik-Tiny-House-Reservation-Website
-A full-stack reservation and management system for Tiny House rentals with role-based access, developed using React, ASP.NET Core, and MSSQL.
+A full-stack reservation and management system for Tiny House rentals with role-based access developed using React, ASP.NET Core, and MSSQL.
 (MVP Rightnow)

 # 🏡 Tiny House Reservation and Management System

-An end-to-end reservation and management system for renting Tiny Houses, built as a university course project by students of the HFTTF Software Engineering Department.
+An end-to-end reservation and management system for renting Tiny Houses, built as a university course project by students of the Hasan Ferdi Turgutlu Technology Faculty, Software Engineering Department.

 ## 📅 Project Date